Outsmart2383/Codex-Test/README.md

 After activation, use the `[mortgage_rate_compare]` shortcode or add the **Mortgage Rate Compare** Elementor widget to your pages.

 ## Development
 All plugin source files live in `mortgage-rate-comparison/`.
-Update files there before creating the ZIP package.
+Update files there before creating the ZIP package to avoid the "No valid plugins were found" installation error caused by zipping only the inner contents.